kailash-manasarovar/statement/docs/timeline/2025/february.md

 - Something is still making me a little confused, a little unable to make good decisions about my life, a little unable to put two-and-two together.
 - My guess is there's something toxic in my bathroom products still, but I can't figure out how they could have gotten access, unless Paul or my brother, or a hotel cleaner in Spain (likely) was tasked with some evil.
 - The gangs need to ensure I don't remember [the switcheroo porn-scam](october.md#thunderbolt-clarity) which I eventually do.
-- I believe they were just waiting for me to die by the effects of poisoning and then everyone's little problem will have disappeared, until it pops up again in an even more horrific way, you know the way that happens in these horrific situations.
+- I believe they were just waiting for me to die by the effects of poisoning and then everyone's little problem will have disappeared, until it pops up again in an even more horrific way, you know the way that happens in these vile situations where everyone's desperate to protect child sexual abusers and murderers!
+- My view is that no-one wants to be friends with the baby-rape industrialists.
+It's gonna be really bad for business.
+- Anyway.
 - On top, maybe pesticides and poisons take a while to come out of the body and still effect the mind detrimentally on the way out?
-- Anyway.
+- Anyway, anyway.
 - I end up having to throw away nearly everything I own - clothes, shoes, soft furnishings, furniture, plastic items, electronics, everything - as it has been doused in pesticides to the extent that using or touching these items can maim or kill.
 - It is tens of thousands of pounds worth of belongings sent to the local dump.
 - And I'm horrified that all this really good stuff - most of it new - is going to the local dump.